 If your cruise/tour package includes a group departure transfer or if you have purchased a private departure transfer, you will be transferred to Rome Leonardo da Vinci Airport for your flight home.

-7 Day Italy River cruise Mantua to Venice
+7 Day Italy Po River Cruise Mantua to Venice

 Settle in for a luxurious 20 passenger vessel, which has been completely refurbished with opulent decor, to create a stunning ship perfectly placed for cruising Italy’s rivers between Venice and Mantua.
 Accommodating up to 20 passengers, the vessel has two upper-deck suites and eight cabin staterooms.
 With a large sundeck, gourmet cuisine, fine wines and comfortable air conditioned cabins this barge is the ideal choice for your Italian cruise.

 Italy Po River Cruise Includes: